 But we disagree with that submission.
 Because some bank officials in Nigeria have in the past compromised the information of their customers.
 They do this in connivance with 419 for them to get a certain percentage of the act.

-Remember, fraudsters have a way of expanding their coast, by using ill-gotten wealth to win hearts of those who would be helpful in perpetrating more financial fraud, banking officials are their major target in this act.
+Remember, fraudsters have a way of expanding their coast, by using ill-gotten wealth to win the hearts of those who would be helpful in perpetrating more financial fraud, banking officials are their major target in this act.

 This is how Yahoo Boys use your BVN to steal money from bank accounts if you’re not careful about where which platform, and who you share your 11-digit BVN with.

-Step 1: The fraudster establish a good rapport with baking officials
+Step 1: The fraudster establish a good rapport with banking officials

 Step 2: He obtains your BVN, name, and account number through fake Google form, fake loan or grant portal where you’re directed to fill in some of your banking details to access the loan.

 Step 3: He uses the details he has to obtain your financial details from his accomplice within the bank